EEA-sensors/parallel-non-linear-gaussian-smoothers/README.md

-# Parallel Filtering and Smoothing
+# Parallel Iterated Extended and Sigma-Point Kalman Smoothers

-Temporal Parallelization of non-linear Filtering and Smoothing <cite>[1-2]</cite> implemented using JAX methods.
+Companion code in JAX for the paper Parallel Iterated Extended and Sigma-Point Kalman Smoothers [2].

 What is it?
 -----------